christophermancini/rainbow-six-bootcamp/content/advanced-training/gear/gadget/r1n-rhino-armor.md

   alt = "In game screenshot of Rook's R1N Rhino Armor pack."
 +++

 The R1N "Rhino" Armor Pack is a bag full of armor plates that can be equipped by Rook's team.
-It provides a little bit extra protection against projectiles.
+It provides a little bit extra protection against projectiles by reducing damage by an additional ~15%.<!--more-->

 ## Usage